Four-dimensional compact Clifford-Klein forms of pseudo-Riemannian symmetric spaces with signature $(2, 2)$

-1-connected pseudo-Riemannian symmetric spaces correspond to symmetric triples (see Definition \ref{Def:symmetrictriple}).
-We review the correspondence in this section.
-In this paper, we assume Lie algebras are real and finite dimensional.
+In this subsection, we recall a correspondence between 1-connected pseudo-Riemannian symmetric spaces and symmetric triples.

-\begin{defi}[metric Lie algebra with involution \cite{OK}] Let $\fg$ be a Lie algebra, $g$ an indefinite inner product on $\fg$ of signature $(p, q)$, and $\sigma$ an involution on $\fg$.
-We say $(\fg, \sigma, g)$ is a {\it metric Lie algebra with involution} of signature $(p, q)$ if the Lie algebra $\fg$, the inner product $g$ of signature $(p, q)$ and the involution $\sigma$ are mutually `compatible', that is, satisfy following conditions. \begin{enumerate} \item The involution $\sigma$ is isometric with respect to the inner product $g$. \item The inner product $g$ is $\ad \fg$ invariant, namely,
+\begin{defi}[metric Lie algebra with involution, \cite{CW,OK}] Let $\fg$ be a Lie algebra, $\sigma$ an involution on $\fg$ and $g$ an (indefinite) inner product on $\fg$.
+We say $(\fg, \sigma, g)$ is a {\it metric Lie algebra with involution} if $\fg$, $\sigma$ and $g$ are mutually compatible, that is, satisfy the following conditions: \begin{enumerate} \item the inner product $g$ is $\sigma$-invariant, \item the inner product $g$ is $\fg$-invariant, namely,

 \end{enumerate} \end{defi}